-Holiday travelers push Delta to $1.1 billion 4Q profit
+Strong demand, mild fuel prices help Delta earn $1.1 billion

-Delta Air Lines boosted its fourth quarter profit to $1.1 billion by adding more flights over the holiday-packed period and packing them even more full of passengers.
+Delta Air Lines boosted its fourth-quarter profit to $1.1 billion by adding more flights over the holiday-packed period and stuffing them even more full of passengers.

 Lower fuel prices helped too, as Delta reported Tuesday that earnings rose 8% over a year earlier and beat analysts’ expectations.
+And unlike key rivals, Delta was not burdened by the grounding of the Boeing 737 Max — it doesn’t own any of them.

 U.S. airlines are enjoying a prolonged period of profitability that was long thought to be unlikely if not impossible.
 Delta has made money 10 years in a row after losing it eight times in the previous decade.